carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .output}

-You can alter the behaviour of the `fromFilePairs` like `fromPath` .
+You can alter the behaviour of the `fromFilePairs` like `fromPath` by changing the options.

 e.g.
 ~~~